Abdullah of Saudi Arabia: Succession to the throne

-Various positions

-Abdullah was Commander of the Saudi National Guard from 1963 to 2010.
-He was Chairman of the Saudi Supreme Economic Council until 2009.
-He also continued to be the President of the High Council for Petroleum and Minerals, President of the King Abdulaziz Center For National Dialogue, Chairman of the Council of Civil Service, and head of the Military Service Council until his death in 2015.

 Personal life

 Abdullah mostly married women who had tribal backgrounds.
-He had 36 children with about 30 different.
-His wives, grandchildren, and great grandchildren have been subject to travel bans since 2017.
+He had 36 children with about 30 different spouses.
+His wives, grandchildren, and great-grandchildren have been subject to travel bans since 2017.

 Wives

-Abdullah married the daughters of the al Shalan of Anizah, al Fayz of Bani Sakhr, and al Jarbah of the Iraqi branch of the Shammar tribe.
+Abdullah married the daughters of the Al-Fayez of Bani Sakher, the Al Shaalan of Anizah, and Al Jarbah of the Iraqi branch of the Shammar tribe.
 He had about 30 wives, and fathered 36 children.

 Munira bint Abdullah Al Sheikh was the mother of King Abdullah's eldest living son, Prince Khaled.
-One of Abdullah's wives was the sister of Rifaat al-Assad's wife, Aida Fustuq, with whom he had two children, Adila and Abdulaziz.
+One of Abdullah's wives, Aida Fustuq, was the sister of Rifaat al-Assad's wife.
+Abdullah had two children with Aida: Adila and Abdulaziz.
 They divorced later.
-His another wife was from the Al Sudairi clan, Sultana bint Abdulaziz bin Ahmed Al Sudairi.
+Another wife, Sultana bint Abdulaziz bin Ahmed, was from the Al Sudairi clan.
 King Abdullah also married Jawahir bint Ali Hussein from the Al Jiluwi clan, with whom he had two children, Princess Anoud and Prince Saud.
 Tathi bint Mishan Al Faisal Al Jarba gave birth to another six of his children, including Prince Mishaal, Prince Turki, and Princess Oraib.
 Another wife was Malka bint Saud bin Zaid Al Jarba Al Choumri, and they had three children: Prince Saad, Princess Sahab and Prince Sultan.
 Haifa Al Muhanna was the mother of Abdullah's youngest child, Prince Bandar.
 A prominent wife of the King, Hessa bint Trad Al Shaalan, is the mother of Prince Faisal and Princess Abeer among others.